 Five species of water snakes of the genus Nerodia, which give birth to live young, are found in Tennessee.
 These include the the copper-bellied and yellow-bellied water snakes -- subspecies of the plain-bellied water snake -- as well as the Mississippi green and northern-diamondbacks water snakes.
 The broad-banded water snake occurs in the extreme western fringe of the state.

 The Volunteer State also harbors the queen snake, an aquatic snake that has a yellow lateral stripe.
 It feeds mostly on crayfish.

-Racer snakes are known for their speed.
-Tennessee is home to three subspecies of the North American racer: northern black, black-masked and southern.
+If rattlesnakes in Tennessee are known for their rattle, racer snakes are known for their speed.
+Tennessee is home to three subspecies of the North American racer: northern black, black-masked, and southern.
 Racers belong to the Coluber genus, which includes another speedy Tennessee snake, the eastern coach whip.

 Ribbon and Garter Snakes

 Three snakes of the Thamnophis genus -- the orange-striped ribbon snake, common ribbon snake, and eastern garter snake -- occur in Tennessee.
 Ribbon snakes have three light-colored lateral lines that contrast against an otherwise dark body.
 Garter snakes also have distinct lateral lines, usually yellow in color, and alternating rows of black spots.